 In response, new and exciting online plus size brands have risen, some older plus size brands have changed, or reinvented themselves to meet us.
 These brands have been overwhelmingly online stores.
-We are being trained to feel as if there is nothing on the high street for us, we’re too different, too specialist, too ‘other’.
+We’ve been trained to feel as if there is nothing on the high street for us, we’re too different, too specialist, too ‘other’.

-In many cases, both in the UK and US, individuals are also finding that high street retailers’ plus size stock is only held online… God forbid a fat person crosses the threshold in real life, eh?
-The impression given out is that plus size ranges of big, fashionable, hip brands are a treated as a dirty little secret; they know we are here, they want our money but they don’t want to be seen catering for our size.
+In many cases, both in the UK and US, individuals are also finding that high street retailers’ who do cater for plus sizes, only hold their plus size stock online… god forbid a fat person crosses the threshold in real life, eh?
+The impression given out is that the plus size ranges of big, fashionable, hip brands are a treated as a dirty little secret; they know we are here, they want our money, but they don’t want to be seen catering for our size.
 Can you blame us for avoiding the high street thus far?
 I’ll take my fat cash somewhere else thank you very much.

 So, it looks as if we are left with a choice.
 Do we sit pretty, and take whatever we can get with regards to the availability and presentation of plus size clothes?
 Or, shall we acknowledge that we deserve better?
 Approach high street brands and ask them where their plus size ranges are.
 Campaign harder for honest to goodness fair representation in store, online and in advertising.
 I want to see plus size clothes, readily available, being worn by babes with bellies and thighs and chubby faces.

 In a similar vein, I’d love to see at least one model in a high street clothing campaign look something remotely approximating my size.
+Or a size 28.
+How about a size 32?
 We need as many people of colour as white people in plus size advertising.
 We need plus size campaigns to not be overwhelmingly marketed at the able-bodied.